Facebook donation fees recently went away for nonprofit fundraising campaigns on their social media platform.

 “By giving people the power to share, we’re making the world more transparent.”
 Mark Zuckerberg

-On November 18th of 2015 Facebook released new tools available on their platform for nonprofit organizations.
+On November 18th, 2015, Facebook released new tools available on their platform for nonprofit organizations.
 These tools included:

-Facebook’s fundraising tools include donation buttons that can be used as a nonprofits page CTA and P2P fundraising capabilities where supporters can set up their own pages, share their story, communicate your organization’s mission, and contribute to your nonprofits fundraising goal.
+Facebook’s fundraising tools include donation buttons that can be used as a nonprofit page CTA and P2P fundraising capabilities where supporters can set up their pages, share their stories, communicate your organization’s mission, and contribute to your nonprofit's fundraising goal.

 Until recently there was all but one catch…Facebook charged 5% donation fees to nonprofits using these features on each fundraising transaction.

-That all changed for nonprofits in late November of 2017 when Mark Zuckerberg took the stage an announced that Facebook will no longer charge transaction fees for donations on their platform and 100% of the money will go to the causes that people care about.
+That all changed for nonprofits in late November of 2017 when Mark Zuckerberg took the stage and announced that Facebook would no longer charge transaction fees for donations on their platform and 100% of the money would go to the causes that people care about.

 This is big news for the nonprofit community as other comparable online fundraising tools on average charge 6-8% transaction fees.